Leptogenesis in the littlest inverse seesaw model: Leptogenesis assisted by renormalization group evolution

 Our numerical analysis reveals that the observed value of $Y^{}_{\rm B}$ can be successfully reproduced.
 And Figure~\ref{fig1} has shown the parameter space of $M^{}_0$ versus $\mu^{}_0$ for successful leptogenesis.
+The points shown correspond to parameter sets for which the predicted $Y^{}_{\rm B}$ falls within its $3\sigma$ range, with the cut-off scale $\Lambda$ being scanned over the interval specified below.
 These results are obtained for the following parameter settings.
 For the effective mass parameters $m^{}_a$ and $m^{}_b$ in Eq.~(\ref{1.6}), we take their values as mentioned below Eq.~(\ref{1.6}) which can help us successfully reproduce all six physical observables of the neutrino sector.
 For $M^{}_0$, we allow it to vary in the range from the electroweak symmetry breaking (EWSB) scale up to $10$ TeV.
 Then, inputting the values of $M^{}_0$, $m^{}_a$ and $m^{}_b$, the model parameters $a$ and $b$ in Eq.~(\ref{1.5}) can be obtained as functions of $\mu^{}_0$ with the help of their correlations below Eq.~(\ref{1.6}).
 For the cut-off scale $\Lambda^{}_{}$, we allow them to vary in the range between $M^{}_0$ and the GUT scale $\sim 10^{16}_{}$ GeV.
 To conform to the essential idea of the ISS model (i.e., $\mu^{}_{\rm s} \ll M^{}_{\rm D} \ll M^{}_{\rm R}$), in the calculations we have required $\mu^{}_{\rm s}$ to be at least two orders of magnitude smaller than $M^{}_{\rm D}$, and $M^{}_{\rm D}$ to be at least two orders of magnitude smaller than $M^{}_{\rm R}$.
 The results demonstrate that in order to achieve a successful leptogenesis $M^{}_0$ should be within the range $1.5-10$ TeV and $\mu^{}_0$ should be within the range $1-40$ keV.
 For smaller values of $M^{}_0$, relatively small values of $\mu^{}_0$ are needed to reproduce the observed value of $Y^{}_{\rm B}$.
 As $M^{}_0$ increases, the allowed range of $\mu^{}_0$ that yields the observed $Y^{}_{\rm B}$ becomes broader.